majus/n8n-nodes-web3/README.md

 ## Examples

+### Ethereum transaction

+Allow to transfer an arbitrary amount of ETH from one account to another on EVM blockchain.

+Custom nodes used: Ethereum Frame builder, Ethereum Transaction Builder.

+How to use:

+1. Create a new empty workflow.
+1. Import `examples/ethereum-tx.json` into the workflow.
+1. Double-click on each of the Ethereum nodes and choose Ethereum API access credentials.
+1. Execute the workflow manually.
+1. Double-click on the rightmost node and check the transaction receipt data.

 ### Farcaster tip

 Allow users to make a small tip in ETH to any address via Farcaster.

 ![Screenshot from 2025-04-01 22-03-39](https://github.com/user-attachments/assets/f071ee58-a5b0-4afa-92d3-d14d90614098)

-Custom nodes used: Farcaster Frame builder, Farcaster Tx Builder.
+Custom nodes used: Farcaster Frame builder, Farcaster Transaction Builder.

 How to use: